bergenhem/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Dashboard/creating-the-dashboard-main-page.md

 There are several differences in this approach to that used in the Kendo Music Store - the use of a remote DataSource facilitates some of the detail be moved around.

-The bindings are invoked in the JavaScript (int **main-view.js**); this is also where the templates are applied and the DataSource is bound.
+The bindings are invoked in the JavaScript (in **mainView.js**); this is also where the templates are applied and the DataSource is bound.

 	var dataSource = new kendo.data.DataSource({
         transport: {